+- fraud;

-- fraud; - any error Unum makes in processing a claim; andyour receipt of deductible sources of income.
+- any error Unum makes in processing a claim;

+- disability earnings; or

+- deductible sources of income.

 You must reimburse us in full.
-We will determine the method by which the repayment is to be made.
+We will determine the method by which the repayment is to be made which may include reducing or withholding future payments including the minimum monthly payment.